 Table 1 presents the definitions of the outcomes of interest.
 MCM is the primary outcome of interest and all other outcomes are secondary.
-For outcomes not reported by the HCP, additional information on outcome ascertainment is provided in Table 1.
+All outcome data are collected via HCPs.
+For outcomes not simply reported by the HCP via data collection forms, additional information on outcome ascertainment is provided in Table 1.